-The Russian-born Alexis Lichine (1913-1989) left home with his family before the revolution and grew up in France.
-After the American prohibition (1920-1933) He worked in the US in the 1930s a few years for the wine importer and journalist Frank Schoonmaker (1905-1976).
+Born in Russia, Alexis Lichine (1913-1989) left home with his family before the revolution and grew up in France.
+After the American prohibition (1920-1933) He worked in the United States for the wine importer and journalist Frank for a few years in the 1930s Schoonmaker (1905-1976).

-After the Second World War, he returned to France and dealt with wine trade He mainly sold German and French wines to America and made a name for himself.
-In the 1950s, he founded a wine trading company in the US and sold only producer bottlings of large and significant wineries.
+After the Second World War, he returned to France and worked on wine trade, mainly he sold German and French wines to America and made a name for himself.
+In the 1950s, he founded a wine trading company in the United States and only sold bottlings from large and important wineries.